-Setting up personal wireless routers/ access points in a dorm room or residence hall is strictly prohibited.
+Setting up personal wireless routers/ access points in a dorm room or Thaddeus Stevens College of Technology residence hall is strictly prohibited.
+Setting up a personal router can upset the ability of our Wi-Fi and internet to work.
 All of the residence halls have wired networking available in each room and some of the residence halls also have WI-FI.
-It is important that students use our networking capability as it is faster and much more secure.
+It is important that students use our networking capability as it is faster and much more secure